jay-euints/biont-docs-temp/getting-started.md

 # Getting Started

-This page walks you from zero to a live biont.
-It assumes nothing about your prior experience with Octra.
+This guide takes you from zero to a fully deployed biont.
+It assumes no prior experience with Octra or the Biont Network.
 Everything is on devnet for now; mainnet rollout follows.

-## What you need
+## What You Need

 1. **A wallet.** Install the [0xio Wallet](https://chromewebstore.google.com/detail/0xio-wallet/anknhjilldkeelailocijnfibefmepcc) browser extension.
 Create or import an Octra wallet.
 2. **OCT on devnet.** Octra Devnet faucets are listed in the wallet's network panel.
 Get yourself ~5 OCT to start.